Skip to main content

 Primary and Secondary Activities of Michael Porter's Value Chain

-Remember when mastering your supply chain was the key to victory?
+Remember when getting your supply chain right was the key to winning?
 Those days are fading fast.

-Businesses are increasingly challenged to adapt to technological advancements, such as artificial intelligence (AI) and automation, which are reshaping traditional workflows and operational paradigms [1][5].
+Businesses are increasingly challenged to adapt to technological advancements, such as artificial intelligence (AI) and automation, which are reshaping traditional workflows and operations [1][5].

-Companies like TEMU and SHEIN have rewritten the rulebook, achieving exponential growth by prioritizing speed and adaptability over operational perfection.
-TEMU’s meteoric rise—from launch to 100 million active users in the US in just six months—demonstrates the power of this new paradigm.
-Their ability to rapidly expand into 48 countries while maintaining growth underscores a fundamental shift: agility trumps efficiency in today’s market.
+Companies like TEMU and SHEIN have rewritten the rulebook, growing fast by prioritizing speed and adaptability over operational perfection.
+TEMU went from launch to 100 million active users in the US in just six months, and expanded into 48 countries while keeping that growth going.
+The shift is pretty clear: agility beats efficiency in today’s market.

 TEMU's rapid growth and expansion

-Conventional wisdom dictated that competitive pricing was the path to market dominance.
-However, the success of players like SHEIN challenges this notion.
-Despite offering rock-bottom prices, SHEIN’s growth has outpaced established giants like Zalando and Zara.
-SHEIN’s true competitive advantage isn’t just low prices (like other competitors have as well), but their incredibly fast turnaround from design to market.
-This suggests that while price remains important, it’s no longer the sole determinant of success.
-The new currency is speed-to-market and trend alignment, forcing traditional retailers to rethink their entire approach to product development and pricing strategies.
+The old wisdom said competitive pricing was the path to market dominance.
+SHEIN complicates that.
+They offer rock-bottom prices, sure, but their growth has outpaced established giants like Zalando and Zara, and the real edge isn’t the low prices (plenty of competitors have those too), it’s how fast they go from design to market.
+So price still matters, but it’s no longer the only thing that decides who wins.
+The new currency is speed-to-market and trend alignment, which pushes traditional retailers to rethink how they do product development and pricing.

 Growth comparison between SHEIN and Zalando